microsoft/botframework-solutions/samples/csharp/skill/SkillSample.FunctionalTests/README.md

 ### Variables
 - AppId: Microsoft App Id of the bot
 - AppPassword: Microsoft App Password of the bot
-- AzureDevOps-ServicePrincipal-Secret: Secret of the Service Principal
+- AzureDevOpsServicePrincipalSecret: Secret of the Service Principal
-- Azure_Tenant: Tenant's value of your Azure directory
 - AzureSubscription: the name of your Azure Subscription
+- AzureTenant: Tenant's value of your Azure directory
 - BotBuilderPackageVersion: version of the BotBuilder package
 - BotLanguages: the supported languages of your bot
 - BotName: name of the bot